 - Contact our office at 509-477-4713.

-- Look up 2015 and future statements on our website.
+- View and print statements on our website.
 Click the Notices tab on the top portion of the Parcel Summary page.

 - Fill out a Statement Request form to request a copy of your current statement.

 - Use our online payment portal to pay and view/print statements online.

 Spokane County offers residents an easy and secure way to view, print and pay their real estate tax bills online.
 We support electronic bill presentment (viewing) and payment because it is more convenient for residents and better for the environment.

 Online Bill Presentment and Payment, in partnership with Invoice Cloud, offer the following benefits: